vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 1. PR is opened in the VRL repository.
   * Function documentation lives alongside/within it's definition.
   * All examples are tested and validated before merging.
-2. VRL function documentation definitions are automatically updated in the Vector repo once VRL is bumped.
+2. VRL function documentation is automatically updated in the Vector repo once VRL is bumped.

 ## Goals